Add static mapping for this mac address button links to wrong page

 #5 Updated by Phillip Davis about 4 years ago

 Do the effected entries have DHCP addresses issued from the pool(s)?

 I can see that the code in status_dhcp_leases.php that calculates which interface each IP address comes from, is not going to work with IP addresses that have come from a pool.

-#6 Updated by David Gessel almost 4 years ago
+#6 Updated by David Gessel about 4 years ago

 Yes, they are all fine.
 If I hover over the plus button for more than a few MSEC, the URL fills out completely and then I get the correct and expected result.